 Corporate: Your brand is probably already well established but you’ll need to stay consistent to maintain it and ensure you stay on message.
 If you have a large team working on your communications, accessibility is crucial for your style guide.
 Check out this corporate style guide from Mailchimp for some inspiration.

 Tertiary Institution: If you’re creating communications style guide for an educational institution you’ll need to ensure you’re on message when you’re communicating with different audiences.
 The way you approach potential students will probably be different from the style you use to communicate with other institutions.
 Your style guide should include instructions on using the appropriate tone of voice for different situations.
-Here’s an example of a tertiary institution style guide from Charles Sturt University.
+Here’s an example of a tertiary institution style guide from Australian National University.

 Government: As a government organisation, you’ll have to abide by certain guidelines in how you communicate to ensure you’re as inclusive as possible.
 Your content producers will probably also have processes they need to follow, which should be made clear in the style guide.
 Take a look at this style guide from the UK Government to see what we mean.